- Additional Positions at AU

 - Candice J. Nelson is a Professor in the Department of Government and the Academic Director of the Campaign Management Institute.
 She is an expert on presidential and congressional elections, and also studies voting behavior, campaign finance, and campaign finance reform.
-Her most recent book is Grant Park: The Democratization of Presidential Elections: 1968-2008 (Brookings Institution Press, 2011).
+Her most recent book is Campaigns and Elections American Style, 5th ed. (with James A. Thurber).

 Congressional and Presidential Elections, Campaign Finance, Campaign Finance Reform, Voting Behavior